Overview of New Hampshire Mortgages

 |County||Conforming Limit||FHA Limit|

-It’s important to know that New Hampshire is a “deed of trust” state.
+New Hampshire is a “deed of trust” state.
 This means that when you get a home loan in New Hampshire, you will likely receive a deed of trust in lieu of a mortgage.
 Lenders who issue mortgages have to go to court to foreclose on the home that the mortgage applies to.
 If a deed of trust is issued, court can be avoided altogether.
 Instead lenders can hire a third party to auction the home they are foreclosing and initiate a “power of sale” foreclosure.

 There is also a standardized disclosure form that sellers in New Hampshire are required to fill out.
 This form addresses the physical condition of the home, as well as any defects.
 Regardless, a quality home inspection is still the best way to feel confident in a property purchase.

 If you are looking for a piece of the Granite State to call your own, you’re likely in the market for a mortgage.
 The most common type of home loan is a 30-year fixed-rate mortgage.
 This home loan can be a good option for buyers who are plan to stay put for a long time.
 A 30-year fixed-rate mortgage gives you a long time to pay off the loan – 30 years, unless you refinance or make prepayments – and the interest rate remains the same the entire time, which makes it easier to budget.